cortesi/modd/README.md

 [![Build Status](https://drone.io/github.com/cortesi/modd/status.png)](https://drone.io/github.com/cortesi/modd/latest)

-# modd

-A dev tool that runs commands and manages daemons in response to filesystem changes.
+Modd is a developer tool that runs commands and manages daemons in response to filesystem changes.

-Modd does file change detection right - or at least tries.
+Modd does file change detection right - or at least triesto.
 Usefully responding to file system changes is a hairy, knotty, horrible problem, and most tools similar to modd simply don't get it right.
 Modd aims to do the best possible job across all platforms for typical developer work patterns.
 It ignores temporary files, VCS directories, swap files and many other nuisances by default.
 Its detection algorithm waits for a lull in filesystem activity so that events are triggered **after** render or compilation processes that may touch many files.
-Modd tries to do the right thing in corner cases, like receiving file modification notice while previously triggered commands are being run.
+Modd tries to do the right thing in corner cases, like file modifications while previously triggered commands are still being run.

 Modd's sister project is [devd](https://github.com/cortesi/devd), a compact HTTP daemon for developers.
 Devd integrates with modd, allowing you to trigger in-browser livereload with modd.

 **Modd has not been released yet - the design is stabilising and I should have **version 0.1 out the door soon.**